-The student must also enroll in either C296A (EOS - physical) or 296E (SOPHOS - human) during each quarter in residence until graduation.
+The student must also enroll in either 299B (EOS - biophysical) or 299A (SOPHOS - human) during each quarter while in residence until graduation.
 Students may alternate enrollment in either course or enroll in both during the same quarter.
-Both courses take place on Mondays from 12p - 1p in the Green Room (Bunche 1261); EOS takes place on the SECOND and FOURTH Monday of every month and SOPHOS takes place on the FIRST and THIRD Monday of every month (some exceptions in schedule occur).

-Failure to enroll and consistently attend either EOS or SOPHOS every quarter until graduation will result in a "With Reservations" report at the student's Spring Review.
+This course takes place on Mondays from 12p - 1p in the Green Room (Bunche 1261).
+Failure to enroll and consistently attend either EOS/SOPHOS every quarter until graduation will result in a "With Reservations" report at the student's Spring Review.